vgeorgo/checkout-test/README.md

 URL: http://localhost:5000

 To simplify the application:
-- Items and categories are already store in the database
+- Items and categories are already stored in the database
 - Payment and items are only being JSON encoded and saved with Order model

 ### Routes